 It’s hard to spend your money when you’re busy.
-But, if you spend your time being productive you’ll earn and save more.
+But, if you spend your time productively, you’ll earn and save more.
 Best of all, you’ll stop feeling guilty for buying nice things.

 Work your way down the list and master each strategy.
-If these strategies have worked for me, I’m confident they’ll work for you.
+If these strategies have worked for me, I’m confident they can work for you.